-At December 31, 2022, we held cash and cash equivalents of \$2.5 billion that were generally available to fund ordinary business operations without significant legal, regulatory, or other restrictions.
+At December 31, 2023, we held cash and cash equivalents of \$1.4 billion that were generally available to fund ordinary business operations without significant legal, regulatory, or other restrictions.

-Our outstanding debt, net of unamortized discounts and issuance costs, was \$15.5 billion as of December 31, 2022 and is in the form of publicly-issued notes that bear interest at fixed rates.
-As of December 31, 2022, we were in compliance with all covenants contained in our debt and credit agreements.
+Our total outstanding short-term and long-term debt, net of unamortized discounts and issuance costs, was \$17.5 billion as of December 31, 2023 and is in the form of publicly-issued notes that bear interest at fixed rates.
+As of December 31, 2023, we were in compliance with all covenants contained in our debt and credit agreements.
 See "Note 10 - Debt" included in our Notes to Consolidated Financial Statements for more information on our long-term debt and revolving credit facilities.